-Residential schools in the region were of two kinds: small hostels designed to accommodate about one dozen pupils in the settlements nearest to where their families lived and hunted, and large hostels made to accommodate eighty or more students from a much wider territory.
-There was no large hostel in the Qikiqtani Region until 1971.
+Residential schools in Qikiqtaaluk were of two kinds: small hostels designed to accommodate about one dozen pupils in the settlements nearest to where their families lived and hunted, and large hostels made to accommodate eighty or more students from a much wider territory.
+There was no large hostel in Qikiqtaaluk until 1971.
 Before then some pupils were sent to Chesterfield Inlet and (after 1964) to the Churchill Vocational Centre.

-Southern schooling experiences

-refer to programs that sent Inuit children south for schooling, usually as boarders in Qallunaat homes.
+Southern schooling experiences refer to programs that sent Inuit children south for schooling, usually as boarders in Qallunaat homes.
 One was the Experimental Eskimo Education Program, a federal program that operated briefly in the early 1960s to train selected Inuit children to become leaders.

 Welfare teachers are federal employees who were responsible in the early 1950s for a variety of government programs within settlements.
-The term "teacher" is used generally before 1958, but not all teachers had formal teaching qualifications.
+The term "teacher" is used generally before 1958 although not all had formal teaching qualifications.